Oscar winners 2018: The list

 "Edith + Eddie"

-"Heaven is a Traffic Jam on the 405"
+"Heaven is a Traffic Jam on the 405" *WINNER

 "Heroin(e)"